GGOSinon/lc3_calculator_checker/README.md

 	3*5=13

 It means that your program gave a incorrect answer 13 for the test case 3*5, which the correct answer is 15.

+## Reminder

+Don't forget to copy your asm file to your home directory.